kailash-manasarovar/statement/docs/timeline/2025/september.md

 - I'm not sure what to say to him, so I tell him I heard it was really painful.
 - (I get cold sores, which is the same, but I didn't mention it).
 - I'm certain at the time - and after [the constant signals in May with the same theme](may.md#fertility-and-pregnancy) that he's saying this with regards to offering himself as a sperm donor at some later date when everything's calmed down and we can all speak plainly.
-- In September 2026, I realize he probably should have known that any egg of mine could very well have been adversely affected by deadly substance I was ingesting or absorbing on a regular basis.
+- In September 2026, I realize he probably should have known that any egg of mine could very well have been adversely affected by multiple deadly substances I was ingesting or absorbing on a regular basis.
 - In fact, they all knew this was going on for me - they'd even ordered it themselves at Lourdes.
 - How could they all be so stupid?